-- 1. 1. & 2.
-Old man and woman, when owing to their old age and weakness - (a) it is not possible for them to keep fast, or

-- (b) it is very difficult to fast.
+1. and 2.
+Old man and woman, when owing to their old age and weakness (a) it is not possible for them to keep fast, or (b) it is very difficult to fast.

-- 3. A person who has got a disease in which he remains ever thirsty and

-- (a) it is not possible, or

-- (b) is very difficult, for him to keep fast.
+3. A person who has got a disease in which he remains ever thirsty and (a) it is not possible, (b) very difficult, for him to keep fast.

-- 4. The expecting-mother who is afraid

-- (a) about her own health or

-- (b) the health of the unborn child.